Shortest paths in one-counter systems: Proof of Theorem

-\begin{Append} \begin{proof} For every $i\in \Low$, no configuration appears on $\rho^i$ more than once, because in such a case $\rho^i$ could be made shorter using Proposition~\ref{prop:basic-pumping} without spoiling the property that it is low, which would contradict the assumption that $\rho^i$ is the shortest possible.
-For every $i\in \Reg$, property~\eqref{pr:prsu} of Lemma~\ref{lem:normalization} ensures that no configuration appears more than once on the paths $\rho^i_\pref$ and $\rho^i_\suff$.
+\begin{proof} For every $i\in \Low$, no configuration appears on $\rho^i$ more than once, because in such a case $\rho^i$ could be made shorter using Proposition~\ref{prop:basic-pumping} without spoiling the property that it is low, which would contradict the assumption that $\rho^i$ is the shortest possible.
+For every $i\in \Reg$, property~\ref{pr:prsu} of Lemma~\ref{lem:normalization} ensures that no configuration appears more than once on the paths $\rho^i_\pref$ and $\rho^i_\suff$.
 Suppose that some configuration $\gamma$ appears both in $\rho^i$ and in $\rho^j$, for some $i<j$.
-Then by applying Proposition~\ref{prop:basic-pumping} to configuration $\gamma$ in the path $\rho$, we would obtain a path from $\alpha$ to $\beta$ with a strictly smaller number of intermediate configurations with counter value zero, a contradiction with the choice of $\rho_\circ$.
+Then by applying Proposition~\ref{prop:basic-pumping} to configuration $\gamma$ in the path $\rho$, we would obtain a path from $\alpha$ to $\beta$ with a strictly smaller number of intermediate configurations with counter value zero, which would contradict our choice of $\rho_\circ$.